-The concept of the donor lifecycle has been around for years.
+The concept of the donor lifecycle, also known as a donor engagement lifecycle, has been around for years.
 But the way many people view the lifecycle and integrate it into their fundraising and donor management leaves much to be desired.

 Frankly speaking, the donor lifecycle hasn’t taken the position of importance that it should – largely because the way it’s been portrayed leaves gaps in the donor experience.